MLDE-ECAI-2024/MLDE-ECAI-2024.github.io/call-for-papers.md

 - **Format:** Submissions must be formatted according to the PMLR LaTeX template.
 Either use our prefilled version [on overleaf](https://www.overleaf.com/read/ftpzwffrtzjj#7eb024) or the offical [PMLR Template](https://ctan.org/tex-archive/macros/latex/contrib/jmlr) and change according to our [Example](/assets/pdf/ML_DE_ECAI2024.pdf)
 - **Length:** As specified by the submission format.
-- **Double-Blind Review:** Ensure submissions do not include identifiable information to adhere to the double-blind review process.
+- **Double-Blind Review:** Submissions should not include identifiable information.
+Repositories must be anonymized, for example using [Anonymous Github](https://anonymous.4open.science/).
 - **Submission Link:** [https://chairingtool.com/conferences/MLDE24/MainTrack](https://chairingtool.com/conferences/MLDE24/MainTrack)

 ## Join Us in Person!